andimiller/blog/cv.md

 # Work
 ## Patent US10579827B2
 * Optimisation for HyperLogLog which can reduce memory use by up to N where N is the number of nodes in the cluster.
-* Included lazy bucketing and preallocation of data around an Elastic cluster.
+* Included lazy bucketing and pre-allocation of data around an Elastic cluster.

 ## [IDML](https://idml.io/)
 * Open source JSON processing language used for data processing at DataSift and Meltwater